-Ready to Bargain with Moroccans?
+Ready to Wrangle?

 What you do need to know is that anyone who helps you buy, translates for you, or acts as an intermediary of any sort in a transaction is likely to get a commission on your purchases from the vendor.
 There is no way of avoiding this and it is an integral part of Moroccan commerce.
 Therefore you need not tip them unless you specifically requested their services and did not buy.
 (In this case, 20 dirhams is fine.)
 In terms of haggling, whether it be for rugs, clothing or jewelry, the idea is to start at a tenth of the asking price and work up, knowing what your last price will be and sticking to it.

 You should also know that if you are in a group of several people thinking of buying, say, rugs, and the perspective buyers are slow in closing deals, the first person to close will often get a relatively low price in order to start the “buying fever.”
 If you reach a stalemate and don’t want to compromise, try walking away—it often works.